Western Science Centre, Rm 168

 Student must be within the first year of study in the home department program.

-Permission of home department supervisor to participate in the Collaborative Program.
+Permission of home department supervisor to participate in the Collaborative Specialization.

 Students' chosen area of research must have relevance to the 2015-2030 United Nations (UN) Sustainable Development Goals